 “He said he is going to kill me.
 He means it, too.”

 “Well, he’s going to have to wait.
 Violating the restraining order, breaking down your door, communicating threats.
-We might be able to put him away for a while this time.”
+We might put him away for a while this time.”

-“No, we won’t,” Jenna said defeatedly.
+“No, we won’t,” Jenna said with defeat in her voice.
 “His daddy will just paper over it.
 He’ll be bandaged up and out on bail by morning.
 He’s never going to stop.
 Not till one of us is dead.”

 “That’s just defeatist talk.
 Come on.
 There’s a new judge who isn’t owned by the Randalls and I think I can get this before him.
-We might be able to get that ass some serious time.”
+We might get that ass some serious time.”

 “You really think so?”
 For the first time there was hope in her voice.